tjarbo/documentation/docs/moodlebot/getting-started/preparation.md

 Before you can start your own notification service, you need to set up your environment variables which store your Moodle credentials.
 The following steps will guide you through this process.
 At the end you should have your `.env` file ready!

 :::info
-The Moodle Notification Service uses passwordless authentication!
+The Notification Service uses a passwordless authentication!
 Learn more about this [here](../advanced-guides/what-is-passwordless.md)
 :::

 ### 📁 Create your file